tBaxter/questions-for-employers/README.md

 **Tell me about a situation where someone raised a concern about DE&I or ethics?** How was it handled?
 If not, have there really not been any?
 Is management listening?

-**Tell me about the organization demographics, particularly leadership.** Bad orgs don’t know or get defensive; good orgs are open and transparent; great orgs share what they’re doing to improve.
+**Tell me about the organization leadership demographics.
+What specifically are you doing to drive greater diversity in management?** Bad orgs don’t know or get defensive; good orgs are open and transparent; the best orgs share what they’re doing to improve.

+Follow-up:
+- What benefits do you expect from increasing diversity among leadership?

 **Tell me about your effort to attract a diverse pool of candidates.**

-**Tell me about your efforts to _retain_ a diverse group of employees.** This one is particular useful when paired with the previous.
+**Tell me about your efforts to _retain_ a diverse group of employees.** This one is particularly useful when paired with the previous.
+Lots of companies try to recruit diverse candidates and then don't do much at all after that.

 **Tell me about a time when a challenge or suggestion from a person of color was acted on in their favor?** How long ago was that?